 In-app events are timely events within apps and games — such as game competitions, movie premieres, livestreamed experiences, and more.
-Customers can discover your in-app events right on the App Store on iOS and iPadOS, giving you an entirely new way to showcase your events and expand their reach — whether you’d like to reach new users, keep your current users informed, or reconnect with previous users.
+People can discover your in-app events right on the App Store on iOS and iPadOS, giving you an entirely new way to showcase your events and expand their reach — whether you’d like to reach new users, keep your current users informed, or reconnect with previous users.

 Discovery on the App Store

 On iOS 15 and iPadOS 15 and later, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
-Customers can tap to open an event details page, which provides a more immersive experience with a longer event description and notes if an in-app purchase or subscription is required to participate.
+People can tap to open an event details page, which provides a more immersive experience with a longer event description and notes if an in-app purchase or subscription is required to participate.
 From this page, they can share your event with others — for example, via Messages or social media.
-Customers can opt in on the event card and event details page to receive a notification from the App Store when your event starts.
+And they can opt in on the event card and event details page to receive a notification from the App Store when your event starts.

-Customers who don’t have your app or game can download it directly from your in-app event card or event details page.
+If someone doesn’t have your app or game, they can download it directly from your in-app event card or event details page.
 Once downloaded, they can tap Open to be seamlessly directed to the appropriate area within your app or game.

 In-app events appear: